Aboriginal and Torres Strait Islander families

 Australian Indigenous HealthInfoNet

 This website shares information about Aboriginal and Torres Strait Islander health.
 It’s a ‘one-stop info-shop’ for improving the health and wellbeing of Aboriginal and Torres Strait Islander people.

 This Australian Government website celebrates the achievements of Aboriginal and Torres Strait Islander people.
 It keeps Aboriginal and Torres Strait Islander people informed about government services and programs.
 The website includes sections on health, schooling and early childhood.

 National Aboriginal Community Controlled Health Organisation (NACCHO)

 This is the national peak body representing Aboriginal Community Controlled Health Services (ACCHS) throughout Australia.
 These services deliver holistic, comprehensive and culturally appropriate health care to the communities that control them.

-Information and support for Aboriginal and Torres Strait Islander kinship carers
+Aboriginal and Torres Strait Islander kinship carers

 The Secretariat of National Aboriginal and Islander Child Care (SNAICC) is the national body for Aboriginal and Torres Strait Islander children’s services and also provides training and resources for kinship carers of Aboriginal and Torres Strait Islander children.
 Phone SNAICC on (03) 9489 8099.
 SNAICC’s Supporting Carers website has information and tips for kinship carers.